FranchuFranchu/linear-nets/README.md

 ## Introduction

-Linear Logic [^1] is a substructural logic which rejects the rules of _weakening_ and _contraction_.
+Linear logic [^1] is a substructural logic which rejects the rules of _weakening_ and _contraction_.
 This means that, "by default", proofs must be used _exactly once_.

-For example, this is not provable in Linear Logic.
+For example, this is not provable in linear logic.

 $$ \forall A .
 A \to A \land A $$

-To prove this, you'd need to somehow have a way to duplicate A. In traditional logical system, it's possible to do this with any proposition, but in linear logic, this is not possible.
-This means that in linear logic, propositions are similar to _resources_; if you want to use one twice, you need to make two of them.
+To prove this, you would need a way to duplicate A. In traditional logic systems, it's possible to do this with any proposition, but in linear logic, this is not possible.
+This means that in linear logic, propositions are similar to _resources_; if you want to use one twice, you must create two of them.

 An additional property of linear logic is that it disallows _mixing_.
 This guarantees independent proofs remain separate, while proofs that are joined together are guaranteed to depend on each other in a way.